Austria orders nationwide lockdown for unvaccinated

 The lockdown affects about 2 million people in the Alpine country of 8.9 million people, news agency APA reported.
 It doesn’t apply to children under the age of 12 because they cannot yet officially get vaccinated.

-The lockdown will initially last for 10 days and police have been asked to check people outside to make sure they are vaccinated, Schallenberg said.
+The lockdown will initially last for 10 days and police have been asked to check people outside to make sure they are vaccinated, Schallenberg said adding that additional officers would go on patrol to control the lockdown.

+Unvaccinated people can be fined up to 1,450 euros ($1,660) if they do not adhere to the restrictions.

 Austria has one of the lowest vaccination rates in western Europe: only around 65% of the total population is fully vaccinated.
 In recent weeks, the country has faced a worrying trend in infections.
 The country reported 11,552 new cases on Sunday; a week ago there were 8,554 new infections.